2014 SESSION DATES – applications will be available mid December 2013

 Part of the day will be spent paddling.
 There will be plenty of time for storytelling, fishing, campfires, arts and crafts, environmental awareness, swimming and games.

 What do I need to bring?
 Do I have to purchase expensive gear?

 You probably have most of what you will need.
 Easter Seals will supply most of the gear that you will need including canoes, paddles, lifejackets, tents, sleeping pads, dry bags, cook kits, and more.
 Whenever possible, please try to send clothing made from synthetic fibres or polyester blends as opposed to cotton.
 Synthetic fibres are more durable and will keep your child warmer if they get wet.
 Once you have registered for a program, a packing list will be included in your confirmation package.

 Food is an important part of any trip and for some reason, it always tastes better on an out-trip.
 The food prepared on out-trip is largely dependent on the length of the trip.
 Perishables (meat, fresh fruits and vegetables) are used in the first few days and non-perishables (dehydrated foods, grains and pasta) are typically used more as the trip progresses.
 Meals are selected to provide the energy needed to sustain a high amount of activity throughout the day.
 A cook oven allows for the campers to make fresh cinnamon buns, brownies and other treats!
 Camp Merrywood is a nut aware camp and does not take any nuts or nut products on our trips.

 How much does this program cost?

-Applications for 2013 Summer Camping Programs are now available to download here.
+Applications for 2014 Summer Camping Programs will be available to download here in mid December 2013.